Shaderpixel/shaderpixel-website/content/blog/2022-12-31/index.md

 I am so glad that I am finally able to push my website redesign across the finish line and launched it right around the corner of the new year.

-As mentioned [in this post], I pegged my development of Gatsby at version 2.
+As mentioned [in this post](/blog/christmas-and-a-new-website), I pegged my development of Gatsby at version 2.
 It was a conscious decision since it will take too much effort from me to try to update and deal with the breaking changes while trying to finish building my site, since I can only work on it for short amount of time with large lapses in between.

 Despite my excitement that the site was done and fully build-able locally with gatsby build , Netlify was not able to deploy my code.
 It got hung up on some error generating WebP images from my sample posts.
 I asked for assistance in the support forums and as I suspected and to my dismay, they requested that I update my Gatsby version.
 Hence began my long and painful journey of migrating towards the latest version which is v5.3.1